Mahlet2123/chrome-screen-recording-extension/backend/API_Documentation.md

 ## Additional Formats

-You can request API responses in different formats (e.g., JSON, XML) by specifying the format in the URL.
+You can request API responses in different formats (e.g., JSON) by specifying the format in the URL.
 Here are the URL patterns for different formats:

 - JSON Format: `/api/videos.json`
-- XML Format: `/api/videos.xml`

 ---